hazelcast/hazelcast-nodejs-client/README.md

 });
 ```

+Hazelcast Set uses `ItemListener` to listen to events that occur when items are added to and removed from the Set.
+See the [Item Listener section](#7523-item-listener) for information on how to create an item listener object and register it.

 ## 7.4.6.
 Using List

 Hazelcast List (`IList`) is a distributed list which allows duplicate elements and preserves the order of elements.
 For details, see the [List section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#list) in the Hazelcast IMDG Reference Manual.